rndmcnlly/bddc/README.md

 Alternatively, communicate with it via pipes:

-    $ echo "print('meow')" | ./bddc
+    $ echo "print('meow')" | ./bddc -

+Or let it run your scripts:

+    $ ./bddc example.bddc.py

-Or even use it for quick evaluation of TLA+ expressions:
+Even use it for quick evaluation of TLA+ expressions:

     $ # generete some perfect square
     $ ./bddc -t "\E x: x*x=y" -d "x \in 0..16 & y \in 0..256" -e 0